Turning Technical Hurdles into a $1M opportunity

 The Definition

-An exercise in
+An exercise in deep collaboration

 Collaborating with product managers, developers, and art directors, I sketched out concepts for finalized company showcases, UI layouts, and interactions.
 Also working with developers and animators, I recommended optimal camera angles and animations, ensuring the client was highlighted and users were guided naturally through the experience.